manitux-app/manitux-plugins/PluginTemplate/README_en.md

 ### HttpGet

 Use `HttpGet` to fetch page HTML, JSON responses, or other text-based API output.
 It returns `null` for an empty URL; when a request fails it logs the error and also returns `null`.
-Check the result with `string.IsNullOrWhiteSpace` before parsing it.
+Check the result before parsing it.

-Basic usage:

 ```csharp
 var html = await HttpGet(category.Url, referer: Config.MainUrl);
 if (string.IsNullOrWhiteSpace(html)) return null;
 ```

-Custom headers and proxy usage:
+Custom headers and proxy example:

 ```csharp
 var headers = new Dictionary<string, string>